FOLLOW US

 NPD is diagnosed by a mental health professional such as a therapist, psychologist, or psychiatrist.
 The clinician will ask a series of questions regarding history, thoughts, feelings, and behaviors.

-The counselor may also use a standardized questionnaire to ask questions and use the data to assess for a diagnosis.
+The mental health professional may also use a standardized questionnaire to ask questions and use the data to assess for a diagnosis.

-The therapist may also use criteria from the Diagnostic and Statistical Manual (DSM-5) to assess symptoms.
+The therapist may also use criteria from the Diagnostic and Statistical Manual to assess symptoms.

 The Value of Inpatient Treatment for NPD and Co-occurring Conditions